Fuzuki Arai

 AWARDS

-2021 Connected with Cats – Nominated at the Gates Art Awards
+2021 Connected with Cats – Winner at the Gates Art Awards

-2021 Full of Confidence – Nominated at the Gates Art Awards
+2021 Full of Confidence – Winner at the Gates Art Awards

 2015 Certificate of Appreciation from the Ambassador of the State of Palestine and the Ambassador of Sultanate of Oman